-q.beyond AG is one of the leading IT service providers in the German market and is the key to successful digitalisation.
+q.beyond AG is the key to successful digitalisation.
 We help our customers find the best digital solutions for their business and then put them into practice.
-Our strong team accompanies SME customers securely and reliably throughout their digital journey.
-We are experts in Cloud, SAP, Microsoft and software development.
-Our company has locations throughout Germany, as well as in Latvia and Spain, and its own certified data centres.
+Our strong team of 1,100 people accompanies SME customers securely and reliably throughout their digital journey.
+We are experts in cloud, SAP, Microsoft, data intelligence, security, and software development.
+With locations throughout Germany, as well as in Latvia, Spain and India, and its own certified data centres, q.beyond is one of Germany's leading IT service providers.